 A hybrid workplace is not only trending with employees but also with employers.
 The rising cost of real estate means that companies need a more mobile workforce to maximize utilization of their workspaces.

 Jon Howell comments that: “the reduction of things like ghost or zombie meetings, getting clarity between perceived utilization and true utilization are some of the biggest factors in reducing real estate costs.
 Until companies put things like sensors or smart wireless charging in place, they don’t get sight of the true utilization of their space.”

 Businesses that make workplace mobility a reality for their employees reap the rewards in more than employee engagement.
-True mobility in the workplace means having the right technology and all the benefits that come with it.
+True flexibility in the workplace means having the right technology and all the benefits that come with it.
 While Wi-Fi is now a given for the mobile workers for connectivity, wireless power is becoming just as vital as nothing happens without power.
 Power is the foundation of connectivity, without power, there is no connectivity, and without connectivity, there is no productivity.
-Therefore, wireless charging enables real workplace mobility and is firmly placed within the broader workplace mobility strategy.
+Therefore, wireless charging and desk management systems enable real workplace mobility and are firmly placed within the broader workplace mobility strategy.